sematext/docs/docs/monitoring/tag-aliases-support.md

 |  Project Identifier |  cloud.project |  GCE |
 |  User-defined tags |  - |  AWS, GCE, Azure |

-To collect user-defined tags you need to define the IAM roles listed below:
+To collect user-defined cloud tags from AWS, Azure or GCE environment, you need to define the IAM roles listed below:

 1. AWS - EC2 Instances should be created with AWS IAM Role that has policy `AmazonEC2ReadOnlyAccess`.
     See [AWS/EC2 User Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for more info.